Southern US Swelters In Brutal Heat Wave - UrduPoint

 Southern US Swelters In Brutal Heat Wave

-A dangerous and prolonged heat wave blanketed large parts of the southern United States on Tuesday, buckling highways and forcing people into air-conditioned shelters as temperatures soared past 115 degrees Fahrenheit (46 Celsius)

-Houston, (UrduPoint / Pakistan Point News - 27th Jun, 2023 ) :A dangerous and prolonged heat wave blanketed large parts of the southern United States on Tuesday, buckling highways and forcing people into air-conditioned shelters as temperatures soared past 115 degrees Fahrenheit (46 Celsius).
+Houston, (UrduPoint / Pakistan Point News - 28th Jun, 2023 ) :A dangerous and prolonged heat wave blanketed large parts of the southern United States on Tuesday, buckling highways and forcing people to shelter indoors in what scientists called a climate-change supercharged event.

 Excessive heat warnings were in place from Arizona in the southwest all the way to Alabama in the southeast, with south and central Texas and the Lower Mississippi Valley worst hit, the National Weather Service (NWS) said.

+Victor Hugo Martinez, a 57-year-old foreman who was leading workers repairing a road in Houston, told AFP: "We can't keep up with it.
+It's too much, we have like 10 or 12 spots like this right now."
+The crew wrapped bandanas around their heads to protect themselves from the blazing heat, with Martinez explaining they made sure to hydrate plenty and take several breaks to protect their health.

-"There may be more danger than a typical heat event, due to the elevated longevity or record high nighttime lows and elevated heat index readings during the day," the NWS said, urging Americans in affected areas to drink plenty of fluids, stay indoors, and check on vulnerable relatives.
+The NWS meanwhile urged Americans in affected areas to drink water, stay indoors, and check on vulnerable friends and relatives.

-Climate change is causing increasingly frequent and intense heat waves in major cities across the United States, according to the Environmental Protection Agency (EPA).

-Most of Texas had already warmed by 1.5 degrees Fahrenheit by 2016, as compared with a century before, because of accumulated historic greenhouse gas emissions, the EPA said.
+Andrew Pershing, a scientist with Climate Central, told AFP "the really unusual thing about this event is how big it is, and how long it has lasted."
+"There have been places in Texas that have had more than two weeks of over 100 degrees Fahrenheit, which are just really unusual temperatures for this time of year even in a region that is used to heat."
+Accumulated historic greenhouse emissions made the extreme weather event at least five times more likely than otherwise, according to preliminary calculations by a team led by Pershing.

 The sweltering conditions are expected to expand throughout the south beginning Wednesday and continue into the long July 4 holiday weekend.